The weird and wacky mascots promoting coronavirus vaccines around the world

 They are “humorous, playful,” said Larson, in contrast to an often “didactic government” take on vaccination programs.

-“It makes it seem less clinical, less government-driven, less ‘you have to take this,’ ” she said.
+“It makes it seem less clinical, less government-driven, less ‘You have to take this,’ ” she said.
 “It can engage all ages.”

 Back in the 1960s, the U.S. Centers for Disease Control and Prevention unveiled the “Wellbee,” designed as “the personification of good health,” to entice children to take an oral polio vaccine, according to the CDC.

 Other campaigns have been more memorable because of their shock effect.
-A few years back the U.K. Male Cancer Awareness Campaign released their mascot — named Mr. Testicles — intended to reduce social stigma around the disease.
+A few years back the U.K. Male Cancer Awareness Campaign released its mascot — named Mr. Testicles — intended to reduce social stigma around the disease.

-The covid-19 pandemic, Larson said, has been a period of particularly “interesting innovation and creativity” around public health messaging because of its globalized gravity.
+The coronavirus pandemic, Larson said, has been a period of particularly “interesting innovation and creativity” around public health messaging because of its globalized gravity.

-“I don’t think that vaccines have ever had the opportunity to show their value way beyond health as they do now,” she said, adding, “it’s such a difficult time and a down time.
-I think something to get a little bit of personality and humor and humanity in it, we need it.”
+“I don’t think that vaccines have ever had the opportunity to show their value way beyond health as they do now,” she said.
+She added, “It’s such a difficult time and a down time.
+I think something to get a little bit of personality and humor and humanity in it — we need it.”

 Some characters circulating are not coronavirus-specific, like the happy-go-lucky cartoon kid that Clalit, the largest of Israel’s state-mandated health service organizations, used in its messaging pre-pandemic and is now plastered on its posters and immunization cards.